it-innovation/sam/doc/tutorial.rst

 .. note::
 	SAM uses `Datalog <http://en.wikipedia.org/wiki/Datalog>`_ syntax to
 	state facts and rules.
 Literal strings must be in double-quotes.
-	Variable names (not used yet) are preceded by "?".
+	Variable names are preceded by "?".

 Now import this file by adding this line to your model file::